Skip to content

 Q: What is the deadline for scholarships?

 A: Scholarships are awarded on a first come, first served basis.
-Students must be admitted to UT Arlington by February 15 for the fall semester, but being admitted before the deadline does not guarantee a student will receive a scholarship.
+Students must be admitted to UT Arlington by the deadline, but being admitted before the deadline does not guarantee a student will receive a scholarship.
 There is no additional scholarship application.
-All eligible undergraduate students will receive automatic consideration for general academic scholarships administered through the Scholarship Office if they were admitted before February 15 and monies are still available.
+All eligible undergraduate students will receive automatic consideration for general academic scholarships administered through the Scholarship Office if they were admitted before the deadline and monies are still available.
 The number of scholarships awarded varies from year to year.
-Please see Scholarships for more information.
+Please see Scholarships for the deadline date, which varies year to year.

 Q: When should I apply for housing?